saarcarmi/GetData/CodeBook.md

 		 <li>laying</li>
  </ol>

-Following the first two columns there is a set of columns holding the Mean of the features' measurements.
+Following the first two columns there is a set of columns holding the Mean of the features' measurements.<br>
 Each column hold the Mean of a single feature.
-The columns names have the structure Mean_FEATURE-NAME, where the FEATURE-NAME is corresponding to the feature name in the original dataset.
+The columns names have the structure Mean_FEATURE-NAME, where the FEATURE-NAME is corresponding to the feature name in the original dataset.<br>
 Please refer to the feature.txt file of the "Human Activity Recognition Using Smartphones Dataset" for additional information about the feature themselves.

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones